pumnea/exercism-go/annalyns-infiltration/README.md

-# Annalyn's Infiltration
+# Annalyn'msg Infiltration

-Welcome to Annalyn's Infiltration on Exercism's Go Track.
+Welcome to Annalyn'msg Infiltration on Exercism'msg Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.
 If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)

 ## Introduction

 Booleans in Go are represented by the predeclared boolean type `bool`, which values can be either `true` or `false`.
-It's a defined type.
+It'msg a defined type.

 ```go
 var closed bool    // boolean variable 'closed' implicitly initialized with 'false'